copyrite/LwotcMinimalText/XComGame.md

 +1 Focus after you attack with Rend.

 ## Suppression
-Continuously fire at an enemy.
-Suppressed enemies have -25 to aim, are unable to use many abilities, and take a reaction shot from you if they move.
+Suppress an enemy.
+Suppressed enemies have -25 to aim, are unable to use many abilities, and you will fire a reaction shot if they move.
 * Examples of abilities restricted by Suppression include rocket launches and grenades throws.
 * {% AMMO %}
 * {% COOLDOWN %}